pletch/esphome-vistaECP-idf/README.md

 Project compiles using ESP-IDF rather than Arduino framework in ESPHome.

-This version is tailored for the needs of my system and shared here for the benefits of any others that might want to use it.
+Fork is tailored for the needs of my system and shared here for the benefits of any others that might want to use it.
 No warranty is expressed or implied with the software contained herein.

 Please no judegement on quality of code or approach.
 I am merely a self-learned c++ hobbyist!

 Key differences from original project:
-- Arduino dependency removed and tailed for ESP-IDF.
+- Arduino dependency removed and refactored for ESP-IDF.
-- Refactored to support workflow associated with Vistabus class.
+- Refactored to support workflow associated with Vistabus class using FreeRTOS tasks.
 - Only targeted towards ESPHome API.
 MQTT is removed in this version.
 - Expander emulation and relay emulation are not present / enabled.
 May be added back in future.
 - Limited testing of expanded functionality such as AUI traffic handling.
 My panel does not seem to respond to AUI commands from either original project or this forked version.
-- Web panel interface not integrated enabled.
+- Web server interface not integrated or enabled.

 ## About the project
 Original Project README